The Pedalwise Owl is looking for you! Become confident and ride with a mentor.

 - Make sure you set Strava privacy settings according to your personal comfort level.
 Lisa has prepared a clear step-by-step Strava privacy process to help you make your privacy decisions.

 - Download the Strava app onto your smartphone and pair it with your account on your computer.
-Some members of our group have had success with downloading the Speedometer GPS app onto their Blackberry, since the Strava app is not available.
+Some members of our group have had success with downloading the Speedometer GPS app onto their Blackberry, since the Strava app is only available for Apple and Android phones.
 It can be paired with your Strava account on your computer.

 - Every time you ride your bike, you start Strava at the beginning and stop at the end of your trip.
-It is important to log your trip as a “commute”.
+It is important to log your trip as a “commute” before you save your trip.
+You can edit your trip after it is uploaded and you can add trips you missed.

 - Next step is to join our Brampton EcoAction Club so your data can be gathered along with the other members.